Airline Counter: 29

 Middle East Airlines

-Middle East Airlines (MEA) was established in 1945 and expanded to serve neighbouring countries to Lebanon.
-It merged with Air Liban in 1963 which allowed greater expansion into foreign markets with new routes to Europe and West Africa.
-Owing to regional conflicts, MEA has often been forced to suspend, restart, and move its operations.
-During the 1967 five day Arab-Israeli war, MEA lost half a dozen aircraft.
-During the 1975-1991 Lebanese civil war, MEA was frequently unable to use its base at Beirut International Airport.
-Today, MEA maintains steady profit margins as the flag carrier of Lebanon.
+Middle East Airlines (MEA) was established in 1945 and expanded to serve Lebanon's domestic market and its neighbouring countries.
+A merger with Air Liban, another Lebanese airline, in 1963, allowed greater expansion into foreign markets with the acquisition of new routes.
+Owing to regional conflicts, MEA has often been forced to suspend, reposition, and restart, its operations.
+During the 1967 five day Arab-Israeli war, for example, MEA lost several aircraft, and the 1975-1991 Lebanese civil war, often shut down its base at Beirut International Airport.
+Today, MEA remains the flag carrier of Lebanon.

 Above is an Airbus A320-200 (OD-WRL, the 5000th A320, arriving at London Heathrow (LHR) from Beirut-Rafic Hariri International Airport (BEY)